Hello!

 I’ve lived in the following places: Chicago (IL), West Lafayette (IN, Purdue University), Denver (CO), Seattle (WA), Port Townsend (WA), Portland (ME).

-My partner and I have been together for 15+ years and have a son - Jasper.
+I have a son - Jasper.

 I am software developer by trade.